 Specifically, we require you to consent and agree to the Customer Agreement and other Documents available under the Important Information section of the Proposed Transfer process and to the regulatory matters outlined in the Invitation, the Important Information and Consent sections of the Proposed Transfer process.
 You can do this by following the instructions in the Invitation.

 To be clear, you do not have to agree to the Proposed Transfer.
-However, please be aware that if you decide to decline or do nothing, IB LLC will not be able to keep servicing your account after the proposed account transfer period.
+However, if you decide to decline or do nothing, IB LLC will not be able to keep servicing your account after the proposed account transfer period.
 As part of the process, your account may be restricted, and your account may be forced closed.
-You have the ability to transfer the positions in your account to either IBSJ or another broker by April 28, 2023.
+You have the ability to transfer the positions in your account to either IBSJ or another broker by August 31, 2023.
 If you wish to decline, please follow the instructions in the Invitation.

 In either case, we ask that you read the entirety of this FAQ and the Invitation before deciding to consent to or decline the Proposed Transfer.